reflectivity/file_format/specification.md

 #       description: wavelength
 ```

-If there are multiple data sets in one file, each one is given an identifier with the line (optional for first/one dataset):
+If there are multiple data sets in one file (see below), each one is given an identifier with the line (optional for first/one dataset):

 ```
 # data_set:   * <identifier>